iceetheice/simple-raylib-runner-example/README.md

 # simple-raylib-runner-game
-a runner game example using raylib and python
+a endless runner game example using raylib and python